DrinkinTea22/TeaHud/README.md

 7. healthcross styles.

 # Notes:
-How to change some colors? -> Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud. why streamermode is active by default? -> streamermode uses ```cl_hud_minmode 1``` to work, so set it to 0 if you dont want it.
+- How to change some colors? -> Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.
+- why streamermode is active by default? -> streamermode uses ```cl_hud_minmode 1``` to work, so set it to 0 if you dont want it.
+- Select your current screen resolution in ```"TeaHud/Customization/"``` otherwise **SpectatorTournament** will not work properly.

 |**Gamemodes**|**Support**|
 |:-:|:-:|